Mitchell Pearce: Sydney Roosters (2007-2017)

 Pearce finished the 2008 season with him playing in 25 matches, scoring 7 tries and kicking 1 field goal for the Roosters.

 Pearce finished Roosters' wooden spoon dreaded 2009 NRL season with him playing in all the Roosters 24 matches, scoring 8 tries and kicking 1 field goal.

-Pearce would later be one of the main players to lead the Roosters who were last place wooden spooner's in the previous season to the 2010 NRL Grand Final against the St George Illawarra Dragons, as the Roosters made the finals on 6th place.
+Pearce would later be one of the main players to lead the Roosters who were last place wooden spooner's in the previous season to the 2010 NRL Grand Final against the St George Illawarra Dragons, as the Roosters made the finals in 6th place.
 On 3 October 2010, Pearce started at halfback in the Roosters 32–8 defeat on the big day.
 Pearce finished the 2010 NRL season with him playing in 22 matches and scored 9 tries for the Roosters.

 In Round 18 of the 2011 NRL season against the Penrith Panthers, Pearce played his 100th NRL career match in the Roosters 34–26 win at Sydney Football Stadium.
 Pearce finished the season with him playing in 21 matches, scoring 3 tries and kicking 1 field goal.

-In June 2012, Pearce was rumoured to leave the Roosters to join the Wests Tigers because a tough relationship with the Brian Smith over him being printed on the papers due to his party boy antics.
+In June 2012, Pearce was rumoured to be leaving the Roosters to join the Wests Tigers because a tough relationship with Brian Smith over Pierce's party boy antics as covered by the media.
 Pearce finished the 2012 NRL season with him playing in 22 matches and scoring 10 tries.

 On 13 February 2013, Pearce extended his contract with the Roosters to the end of the 2017 season.
 With a new coach of Trent Robinson and new halves partner of James Maloney, Pearce's form was improving from previous seasons and later played in the 2013 State of Origin series, playing in all 3 matches at halfback alongside Maloney in the 2–1 series loss.
 In Round 23 against the Wests Tigers, Pearce played his 150th NRL career match and scored 2 tries in the 56–14 win at Sydney Football Stadium.
 Pearce would help the Roosters to win the Minor Premiership and later made it into the 2013 NRL Grand Final where they played against the Manly-Warringah Sea Eagles.
 On 6 October 2013, Pearce played at halfback in the 26–18 win at ANZ Stadium.
 Pearce finished the Roosters successful 2013 NRL season with him playing in 26 matches and scoring 5 tries.